carlosnsr/express-file-crud/README.md

   * If not provided, default to 8000
   * Store the port in a `const`
 1. Use `app.listen` to bind and listen for connections on the above port
-1. Check that this works by running `nodemon app.js` in your directory
+1. Check that there are no errors in the terminal where nodemon is running
+1. Go to `http://localhost:8000`.
+If everything is working, you should see `Cannot GET /`
 1. Git add, commit, push

 ## Part 4: Set up your database file